 Changing Your Coverage During Open Enrollment

 Each year, consumers who buy health insurance in an Exchange Marketplace can pick a new health insurance plan during the Open Enrollment period.
-If you are enrolled in a Marketplace health insurance plan that will no longer be available in 2017, you may be matched to a similar health plan offered by a different insurance company.
-If you don’t pick a new plan on HealthCare.gov on your own, the Marketplace will match you to a similar health plan offered by a different issuer.
+If you are currently enrolled in a Marketplace health insurance plan, and your plan will still be available in 2018, you can stay in that plan or choose a new plan.
+If you are enrolled in a Marketplace health insurance plan that will no longer be available in 2018, the Marketplace will match you to a similar health plan offered by a different health insurance company unless you pick a new plan on healthcare.gov.

 Here are some key dates to keep in mind:

-Open Enrollment begins.
-You can update your 2017 application on HealthCare.gov and review the plans available in your area.
-To review the 2017 health plan you were matched to, see the “Current or Alternate Plan” under your plan results.
-Update your application and confirm your plan selection by December 15 for January 1 coverage.
+Open Enrollment begins on November 1.
+You can update your 2018 application on HealthCare.gov and review the plans available in your area.
+To review the 2018 health plan you were matched to, see the “Current or Alternate Plan” under your plan results.
+Update your application and confirm your plan selection by December 15.

 Late November/Early December

-The plan you were matched to will send information on your 2017 benefits, updated financial assistance (if applicable), and monthly premium.
-You will also receive a billing statement for January coverage.
+You will receive a billing statement for January coverage.
 If you have questions about the plan you were matched to, like whether your doctor or prescription drugs are covered, contact your new health plan or the Marketplace.
 You can also return to HealthCare.gov to see all the plans available in your area or select a different plan.

-Pay the January premium by your new health plan’s deadline to have coverage on January 1.
+Pay the January premium by your new health plan’s deadline to enroll.
 Your coverage will not start until you make your first premium payment.
 You can learn more about this process and how your coverage may be impacted on HealthCare.gov.